Sloan Struble: 2022: People in Motion

 On June 21, 2022, Struble announced Dayglow's third studio album, People in Motion, alongside the lead single "Then It All Goes Away".
 On August 18, 2022, the second single off of People in Motion, "Deep End" was released.
 The following single, "Second Nature", was released on September 23, 2022.

 People in Motion was released on October 7, 2022.

-2023-present: Self-Titled & Tour
+2023-2025: Self-Titled & Tour

 On May 3, 2024, Dayglow released the single "Every Little Thing I Say I Do," its first new material in almost two years.
 On June 21, 2024, it released a second single, "Cocoon," which coincided with the announcement of a self-titled fourth record, Dayglow.
 Dayglow was released on September 13, 2024, with Struble stating that, "It felt like I had unlocked a trapped part of my brain creatively.
 It was like, ‘Oh yeah, this is what my music is supposed to sound like, this is Dayglow!’”

 The release of Dayglow coincided with the start of a national tour that started in Mexico City on September 13, and ended in Austin, Texas on November 23, 2024.

+In 2024, he performed the song, We Are What We Think We Are, from the children's television in Yo Gabba Gabbaland.

+2025-present: Superbloom

+On June 26, 2025, Dayglow released the deluxe album, Superbloom.
+Superbloom was a deluxe album released to go alongside his self-titled album.
+The tweaked album included six new songs, #11, Self-Esteem, #12, Atlantis, #13, Ricochet, #14, Little Alien Spaceman, #15, All Star #1 and #16, Superbloom.